 This material was prepared and issued by Maple-Brown Abbott Ltd ABN 73 001 208 564, Australian Financial Service Licence No. 237296 (MBA).
 MBA is registered as an investment advisor with the United State Securities and Exchange Commission under the Investment Advisers Act of 1940.
 This information must not be reproduced or transmitted in any form without the prior written consent of MBA.
-This information does not constitute investment advice or an investment recommendation of any kind and should not be relied upon as such.
+This information does not constitute investment advisor an investment recommendation of any kind and should not be relied upon as such.
 This information is general information only and it does not have regard to any person's investment objectives, financial situation or needs.
 Before making any investment decision, you should seek independent investment, legal, tax, accounting or other professional advice as appropriate.
 This information does not constitute an offer or solicitation by anyone in any jurisdiction.
-This information is not an advertisement and is not directed at any person in any jurisdiction where the publication or availability of the information is prohibited or restricted by law.
+This information is not an advertisement, and is not directed at any person in any jurisdiction where the publication or availability of the information is prohibited or restricted by law.
 Past performance is not a reliable indicator of future performance.
 Any comments about investments are not a recommendation to buy, sell or hold.
 Any views expressed on individual stocks or other investments, or any forecasts or estimates, are point in time views and may be based on certain assumptions and qualifications not set out in part or in full in this information.
 The views and opinions contained herein are those of the authors as at the date of publication and are subject to change due to market and other conditions.
 Such views and opinions may not necessarily represent those expressed or reflected in other MBA communications, strategies or funds.
-Information derived from sources is believed to be accurate, however such information has not been independently verified and may be subject to assumptions and qualifications compiled by the relevant sources or employees, make any representation or warranty as to the accuracy, comp
+Information derived from sources is believed to be accurate, however such information of all or any such assumptions and qualifications.
+To the extent permitted by law, neither MBA, nor any of its related parties, directors or employees, make any representation or warranty as to the